yuki-teraoka/geong/README.md

    * logger(default: Logger.new(STDERR)) This option is available only if the default server.
    * port(default: 9090) This option is available only if the default transport.
-   * num_threads(default: 20) This option is available only if the default transport.
    * transport(default:  Thrift::ServerSocket)
    * transport_factory(default: Thrift::FramedTransportFactory)
    * protocol_factory(default: nil)
    * server(default: Thrift::NonblockingServer)
+   * num_threads(default: 20) This option is available only if the default server.
    * processor(readOnly) create geong processor

 ### Example.
 Using ThinHTTPServer

+server

     # server(config.rb)
     require "thrift/server/thin_http_server"